Crezco-Limited/crezco-demo/README.md

 Learn more here — https://documentation.crezco.com/docs/partner/docs/Tutorials/F%20Full%20Onboarding.md
 ## Prerequisites

+To make the demo work:

 - A Crezco sandbox API key

+To get realtime updates of payment status

-- A webhook set up for all payment events - https://documentation.crezco.com/docs/partner/docs/Tutorials/Web-hooks.md#test-a-webhook
+- A webhook set up for all payment events - https://documentation.crezco.com/docs/partner/docs/Tutorials/Web-hooks.md#add-a-webhook
+- A [Pusher] account (free is fine) with a Channels app with API key/secret pair

 ## How to use